virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Virginia Divorce Records Open to the Public?

 By default, court records describing divorce cases are available to the public in Virginia.
-Some of these records may be sealed by the court.
-Virginia requires both parties involved to request the sealing of divorce records and provide ample justification for doing so.
-Judges then weigh the possible harm to the individuals involved by keeping these records in public domain against the need for transparency and the public’s rights to court records.
+The court may seal some of these records.
+Virginia requires both parties involved to request the sealing of divorce records and provide ample justification.
+Judges then weigh the possible harm to the individuals involved by keeping these records in the public domain against the need for transparency and the public’s rights to court records.
 Virginia Circuit Courts are likely to seal records describing the identities of minors and those containing sensitive financial information.

-The Office of Vital Records of the Virginia Department of Health provides a different kind of divorce records.
+The Office of Vital Records of the Virginia Department of Health provides different kinds of divorce records.
 These records are only available to the parties involved as well as their immediate family members.
-However, divorce records maintained by the Vital Records Office become public information 25 years after the events recorded.
+However, divorce records maintained by the Vital Records Office became public information 25 years after the events were recorded.

 Family Court Records can include marriage records and divorce records.
 These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
 Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.